jlowell000/pokedex_app/README.md

 # pokedex_app
-Mostly a place for me to mess around with HTML/JS things.
+Mostly a place for me to practice with HTML/JS.

+Started messing around with webpack and now it has a structure similar to a react application.

+    npx webpack